 “It is an example of a younger generation still committed to Remembrance.”

 Niall’s family and friends will be present at next month’s service to see him receive a Certificate of Merit from the RBL.
-A long stem white rose (as given to D-Day 80 veterans) will be given by his family.
+A long stem white rose, which is often given to D-Day veterans, will be given by his family.